 Chris Owens/Penske Entertainment

 While qualifying officially starts on Saturday, Friday is already an important part of it.
-In the evening the qualifying order will be drawn, which determines the order the cars will go out on track the next day.
-This can be vital to a good qualifying spot as the ideal track temperature will be extremely beneficial to their results.
+In the evening the qualifying order will be drawn, which determines the order the cars will go out on track on Saturday.
+This can be vital to a good qualifying spot as the ideal track temperature will be extremely beneficial.

 Saturday

-The first day of qualifying starts with a short practice session.
+Saturday, the first day of qualifying begins with a short practice session.
 In this session the grid is divided in ‘Group A’ and ‘Group B’ and both groups get 30 minutes of practice time in the morning before qualifying starts.

 Saturday will see the longest of qualifying sessions with nearly 7 hours of running.
 All cars will get at least one attempt according to the qualifying draw.